 Ronalee Zarate-Bayani, Chief Marketing Officer, Los Angeles Rams

 Transforming a generic project or product into a beloved brand is the end game for any marketer.
-As traditional ad formats fall by the wayside, what are ways brands are reimagining entertaining media spots?
-How are media companies finding new ways to leverage their valuable audiences to attract brand partners?
-What are the latest trends in branded storytelling where the message is told and audiences eat it up as authentic entertainment?
-Entertainment and brand marketers and their partners discuss their latest collaborations.
+As traditional ad formats fall by the wayside, how are brands reimagining media spots and finding new ways to leverage their valuable audiences?
+Entertainment and brand marketers and their partners share their storytelling secrets and latest collaborations.

 Gayle Fuguitt, Chief of Customer Insight and Innovation, Foursquare

 Nick Felder, Global Group Director of Film, Video & Music Production, The Coca-Cola Company

 Matt Ferrigno, VP of Brand Partnerships, Maverick (management firm for Madonna, Paul McCartney, The Weeknd)

 Brendan Gaul, EVP and Global Creative Director, UM